 Even though the benefits of using the services of QA engineers are obvious, you also need to know which testing types are out there.
 This way you can understand exactly what kind of specialist and methodology you need for your product.

 In general, there are two main areas of software testing: manual and automated.
 When quality assurance engineers apply manual testing, they don’t use any special scripts and tools.
-Essentially, they interact with your product the way the end user would.
+Essentially, they interact with your product the way the end-user would.
 Manual testing is often perceived as an unreliable option, as even the most attentive QA engineers are prone to human error.
-That said, they can be extremely helpful when there’s a need to test the user friendliness of a product.
+That said, they can be extremely helpful when there’s a need to test the user-friendliness of a product.

 By contrast, automated testing presupposes the use and development of testing programs that can run predefined tests.
 Automated testing is the perfect choice for large and dynamic projects that require frequent code changes.

-Quality Assurance Engineers in Ukraine
+QA Engineers in Ukraine

 In recent years, the job market in Ukraine has been showing an increasing interest towards tech professionals.
 Thus, more and more young people choose to get engineering education and join the Ukrainian development community.